Predicting Relationship Labels and Individual Personality Traits from Telecommunication History in Social Networks using Hawkes Processes: Prerequisites: Hawkes Processes

-{\bf The branching factor} $n^*$ is defined as the expected number of events directly spawned by a single event, i.e., $n^* = \int_0^{\infty} \phi(\tau) d\tau$. $n^*$ is an important quantity for the Hawkes process as it defines the \emph{regime} of the process: when $n^* > 1$, the process is in a super-critical regime in which each events generates more than one event.
-The process is expected to generate an infinite number of events; when $n^* < 1$, the process is in a sub-critical regime, it generates a finite number of events and it is expected to die out.
+\textbf{The branching factor} $n^*$ is defined as the expected number of events directly spawned by a single event, i.e., $n^* = \int_0^{\infty} \phi(\tau) d\tau$. $n^*$ defines the \emph{regime} of the Hawkes process: when $n^* > 1$, each event generates more than one event; the process is expected to generate an infinite number of events.
+When $n^* < 1$, the process generates a finite number of events, and it is expected to die out.

-{\bf Parameter estimation.} We estimate the parameters of Hawkes using the log-likelihood function for point processes~\citep{Daley2008}:
+\textbf{Parameter estimation.} We estimate the parameters of the Hawkes process by maximizing the log-likelihood function for point processes~\cite{Daley2008}.
+In a nutshell, the function quantifies the probability that the model generated the observed data.
+Higher probabilities indicate better fit models.
+Formally,

-{\bf Joint modeling of event series.} When analyzing the event series relating to a single entity (say all phone call series generated by the same individual, or all the retweet cascades relating to the same online item), it is desirable to simultaneously account for the multiple event series. \citet{Kong2020a} proposed to jointly model a group of retweet cascades with a shared Hawkes model by summing the log-likelihood functions of individual cascades.
-In \cref{sec:traits}, we jointly model the phone call sequences initiated by the same user, and we show that the learned models can be linked to users' psychometric traits.
+{\bf Joint modeling of event series.} When analyzing the event series relating to a single entity (say, all the phone call series generated by the same individual), it is desirable to account for the multiple event series simultaneously.
+Kong et al~\cite{Kong2020a} proposed to jointly model a group of retweet cascades with a shared Hawkes process model by summing the log-likelihood functions of individual series.
+In \hyperlink{sec:inferring-psychometric-traits}{Section \textit{Inferring Psychometric Traits}}, we jointly model the call sequences initiated by the same user, and we link the learned models to users' psychometric traits.